Number of children on school roll 101 (as of Sept 2018)

 Holidays in Term Time:

 Amendments have been made to legislation around attendance and admissions.
 This came into force on 1st September 2013.

 ‘Amendments to the 2006 regulations remove references to family holiday and extended leave as well as the statutory threshold of ten school days.
 The amendments make clear that Headteachers may not grant any leave of absence during term time unless there are exceptional circumstances.’
 Department for Education, .

 Holidays should be taken within the ample holiday periods provided, additional time with only be approved in exceptional circumstances.

-Parents removing their child from school for holidays may be fined £60 per parent per child this rises to £120 per parent per child if not paid within 21 days.
+Parents removing their child from school for holidays may be fined £60 per parent per child by Calderdale Council, this rises to £120 per parent per child if not paid within 21 days.